losehu/uv-k1-k5v3-firmware-custom/README.md

 ## Steps to flash the firmware

-- Open [UVTools2](https://armel.github.io/uvtools2/) in your browser.
+- Open UVTools2 and select [flash](https://armel.github.io/uvtools2/?mode=flash) mode.
 - Connect your radio to your computer using a compatible USB programming cable (USB-C or Baofeng/Kenwood like double jack USB cable).
-- Make sure your radio is in DFU mode (flash mode).
+- Make sure your radio is in **DFU mode (flash mode)**.
-- Select the firmware .bin file.
+- Select the firmware .bin file on your computer.
-- Click on Flash Firmware, then select the serial port associated with your radio.
+- Click on `Flash Firmware`, then select the serial port associated with your radio.
 - The progress bar will guide you through the flashing steps.

 Once finished, your radio restart with the new firmware.

 ## Steps to dump or restore calibration data

-[UVTools2](https://armel.github.io/uvtools2/) can also backup and restore calibration data, which is highly recommended.
+[UVTools2](https://armel.github.io/uvtools2/) can also dump and restore calibration data, which is highly recommended.
+It’s best to create a dump right after installing F4HWN firmware, and to restore it before installing another firmware (or when returning to the stock firmware, for example).

+### Dump

+- Open UVTools2 in [dump](https://armel.github.io/uvtools2/?mode=dump) mode (or click the Dump Calib tab).
-- Make sure your radio is in normal mode.
+- Power on your radio in **normal mode**.
-- Select Dump Calib to dump calibration data
+- Click `Dump Calibration Data`.

+When the process is complete, click `Download calibration.dat` to save the file to your computer.

+### Restore

-- Select Restore Calib to restore calibration data
+- Open UVTools2 in [restore](https://armel.github.io/uvtools2/?mode=restore) mode (or click the Restore Calib tab).
+- Power on your radio in **normal mode**.
+- Select your calibration.dat file on your computer.

+Click `Restore Calibration Data` and wait until the process fully completes.

 ## Other sources of information